Measurement Component

 def setup_figure(self):

-# Make a layout that holds all measurement controls and settings from hardware
+# Create a layout that holds all measurement controls and settings from hardware

 cb_layout = QtWidgets.QHBoxLayout()